 Stewart retired last year, and Earnhardt is winding up his racing career in a few weeks.
 Together, the two racers contained just about everything that was great about NASCAR: risk, unpredictability, heat, and soul—all the things that can't be faked.

-Can the sport survive with Junior?
+Can the sport survive without Junior?
 Probably, but it'll never be as real.

 - RELATEDDale Earnhardt Jr. Recounts Flipping Chevrolet S-10 "End Over End" as a TeenHis first thought: Dad's going to be so mad.READ NOW